Access your Pro+ Content below.

-This article is part of the September 2011 issue of Health care cloud computing: Ensuring patient data security
+This article is part of the Health IT issue of September 2011

 Before a health care organization contracts with a cloud storage provider, both sides must settle the thorny issues of data ownership, possession, backup and retrieval.